Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 We met a whole variety of different people, ranging from their 20s to their 60s and coming from all across the UK and different walks of life.
 The camp is extremely inclusive and known for how friendly everyone is.

 With around 2,000 people in attendance this year, Camp Wildfire has grown big enough to create a fun and lively atmosphere but has still retained its signature community feel.
 Every time we arrived at an activity or sat down for a drink we ended up chatting with new people.
 You’re guaranteed to leave with a few new friends.

 It’s also a great festival for solo festival-goers.
 There’s a dedicated solo camping area, as well as a Facebook group you can use to meet other solo campers in advance.
-We even chatted to one guy who said that a group of them had met up for drinks before the festival to get to know each other.
+We even chatted to a guy who said that a group of them from the group had met up for drinks before the festival to get to know each other.

 Despite only being around since 2015, Camp Wildfire has already gained an extremely loyal following.
 People return year after year to represent their patrol and meet up with friends from past years.